Facebook pixel

 • Owner of the property: you could hold the owner of the property responsible for failing to inspect and maintain the golf carts on the property.

-Keep in mind that there could be several different parties responsible for a single golf cart accident.
 In the case that there are several parties responsible, you need to have a highly qualified Las Vegas attorney on your side to make sure that your attorney investigates all the circumstances of the accident.
 Call our attorneys today to schedule a free case evaluation.
 During this case evaluation, we will take a look at all of these circumstances involving your accident.
-Our case evaluations are always complementary.
+Our case evaluations are always complimentary.

 What causes golf cart accidents in Nevada?